Namorita: The New Warriors

-Namorita returned to Atlantis, only to be denied entry as the Atlanteans discovered her clone nature.
-This seemed to be the final catalyst for Nita.
-An over-saturation of oxygen, coupled with the DNA Vyrra spliced into her at the time of her creation, caused her to change into a closer version of the original Atlanteans.
-Because of this, Namorita gave herself the name Kymaera.
-While fighting alongside the Warriors, she was captured and brainwashed by a terrorist organization, only to be rescued by Night Thrasher (who received a tip from the Mad Thinker).
+Namorita returns to Atlantis, only to be denied entry after the Atlanteans discover her clone nature.
+An over-saturation of oxygen, coupled with the DNA Vyrra spliced into her at the time of her creation, causes her to change into a blue-skinned form resembling the original Atlanteans.
+Because of this, Namorita dubs herself Kymaera.
+Namorita later develops boils across her body before returning to her original skin tone.
+Nova is unable to reassure Namorita that he still loves her, causing her to leave him.
+Following this transformation, Namorita continues to mutate and developed new powers.
+She gains the ability to secrete burning acid or a paralytic toxin and camouflage herself.